Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Increased serum transaminases

-Hyperlipidemia (primarily with RTV boosting)
+Hyperlipidemia (primarily with ritonavir boosting)

-Administer ATV with food to enhance absorption.
+Administer atazanavir with food to enhance absorption.

 Patients with hepatitis B virus or hepatitis C virus infections and patients with marked elevations in transaminases before treatment may be at increased risk of further elevations in transaminases or hepatic decompensation.

-ATV is a substrate and inhibitor of cytochrome P (CYP) 3A4 and an inhibitor of CYP1A2, CYP2C9, and uridine diphosphate glucoronosyltransferase (UGT1A1).
+Atazanavir is a substrate and inhibitor of cytochrome P (CYP) 3A4 and an inhibitor of CYP1A2, CYP2C9, and uridine diphosphate glucoronosyltransferase (UGT1A1).

 Metabolism: Atazanavir is both a substrate and an inhibitor of the cytochrome P (CYP) 3A4 enzyme system and has significant interactions with drugs highly dependent on CYP3A4 for metabolism.
 Atazanavir also competitively inhibits CYP1A2 and CYP2C9.
+Atazanavir is a weak inhibitor of CYP2C8.
 There is potential for multiple drug interactions with atazanavir.
 Atazanavir inhibits the glucuronidation enzyme uridine diphosphate glucoronosyltransferase (UGT1A1).
-Atazanavir is a weak inhibitor of CYP2C8.
+A patient’s medication profile should be carefully reviewed for potential drug interactions with atazanavir before the drug is administered.

 Nucleoside reverse transcriptase inhibitors (NRTIs): Tenofovir disoproxil fumarate (tenofovir) decreases atazanavir plasma concentrations.
 Only ritonavir-boosted atazanavir should be used in combination with tenofovir.